Samsung Galaxy F52 5G: Design

-Samsung Galaxy F52 5G measures 164.6 x 76.3 x 8.7 mm and weighs 199 grams.
-It has a 6.6 inch display with a punch hole at the top right for the front-facing camera.
+Samsung Galaxy F52 5G measures 164.6 × 76.3 × 8.7 mm and weighs 199 grams.
+It has a 6.6-inch display with a punch hole at the top right for the front-facing camera.
 Both the frame and the back panel are made of plastic.
 It has a side-mounted capacitive fingerprint reader that doubles as the power button and a volume rocker at the right, a hybrid dual SIM tray with one of the SIM slots that can be used as a microSD card slot at the left, and a 3.5 mm audio jack, a USB-C port and a microphone at the bottom.
 It is available in white and black.